hashicorp/terraform-website/content/source/docs/enterprise/private/logging.html.md

   * Users
   * Variables

-When requests occur, these are the pieces of information that will be logged:
+When requests occur, these pieces of information will be logged:

   1. The actor
     * Users (including IP address)